5 Signs You’re Suffering from Toxic Stress

 Your sex drive and sexual responsiveness are DOA.
 Stress can shut down our sexual organs.
 The healing parasympathetic Rest and Digest state is sometimes called Feed and F*ck.
 We need to feel safe in order to enter the vulnerable realm of sexual contact.

 Solution: Set the mood for sex.
 Shut off phones, TV, and work, and focus on each other with relaxing snuggles or by giving each other massages.
 There should be no pressure or expectation of sex, which can create its own stress.

 You can’t sleep.
-Your body subconsciously thinks it’s unsafe to let go and surrender to sleep, so you lay awake thinking.
+Your body subconsciously thinks it’s unsafe to let go and surrender to sleep, so insomnia sets in.

-Solution: Complete the stress cycle: exercising regularly helps us move adrenaline through our bodies and calm down afterwards.
+Solution: Exercising regularly to complete the stress cycle helps us move adrenaline through our bodies safely.
 Cardio is best; even five minutes of dancing helps.
-Incorporate journaling into your daily routine to give you a place to put the ruminating thoughts.
-Try a guided meditation to distract your mind and help you calm down when you go to bed (For example: https://spiritualityhealth.com/blogs/downward-blog-a-life-in-yoga/2018/08/28/guided-meditation-for-sweet-dreams-the-forest-grove)
+Incorporate journaling into your daily routine will also give you a place to put the ruminating thoughts.
+Try a guided meditation to distract your mind and help you calm down when you go to bed as well.

-You’re vaguely unhappy and you don’t know why.
-Being super busy and stressed all the time can be a distraction from something we’re not facing.
+You’re vaguely unhappy and don’t know why.
+Being super-busy and stressed all the time can be a distraction from something we’re not facing.
 Panic mode can seem easier than slowing down and feeling our feelings.
 We’re addicted to our own stress.